microsoft/ADBench/docs/cpp/Runner.md

 # C++ Runner

 ## Overview
-C++ Runner is one of the _benchmark runners_ described in [Architecture.md](../Architecture.md#benchmark-runners).
+C++ Runner is one of the _benchmark runners_ described in [Architecture.md](../Architecture.md).
 C++ runner loads and runs _testing modules_, which in this case are dynamic shared libraries with ".dll" extension on all platforms.

-Each _testing module_ contains implementation of some alghorithm computing objective functions and their derivatives.
-Each objective should be supported by both runner and module to be benchmarked.
+Each _testing module_ contains an implementation of some alghorithm computing objective functions and their derivatives.
+Each objective should be supported by both the runner and the module to be benchmarked.

-The runner has no information about objective types supported by module.
+The runner has no information about the objective types supported by module.
 Howerever, a module may support only some of the objective types.
-That's why if a user asks the runner to benchmark any of unsupported objectives, the runner throws an exception.
+That's why if a user asks the runner to benchmark any of unsupported objectives, the runner prints an error to `sdterr` and stops.

-Each module provides classes to load data in the module, calculate objective, its derivative and output results.
-Such classes always inherit templated _ITest_ interface.
+Each module provides classes to convert data to a format preferred by the module and load it in the module memory, calculate objective, its derivative and output results.
+Such classes always implement templated _ITest_ interface.

-There is also a one exported constructing function for each such class in each module.
+There is also a one exported factory function for each such class in each module.

 ## Supported Objective Types
-Currently supported objective types and their constructing functions:
+Currently supported objective types and their factory functions:

 | Full Name | Short Name | Function Name |
 | -- | -- | -- |